Nearly two weeks ago I had posted our Austrian Semolina dumplings recipe and in the same post I had promised to share more traditional Soup dumplings.

-The Herb dumplings won’t take more then 20 minutes of your time, with 10 minutes preparation time and 10 minutes baking time.
+The Herb dumplings won’t take more than 20 minutes of your time, with 10 minutes of preparation time and 10 minutes of baking time.

 That’s the easiest and fasted soup dumplings recipe that I know and they are perfect as a weeknight treat.

 As fresh herbs, I chose Basil, Parsley, and Dill.

 The latter might be unknown to you, however, it is a popular herb in Europe and even Asia.